 - Allan Seckel K.C. was appointed on 24 July 2023 to lead amalgamation of the colleges and to "exercise the powers and to perform the duties of the board of each of the colleges.
-BC has failed to respond to a November 2023 request for details regarding Mr. Seckel's remuneration, powers, and terms of references, and is now in violation of the Freedom of Information and Protection of Privacy Act. - Brian Westgate was appointed as the Acting Executive Director of the Office of the Superintendent, and accompanied by a team, will have "a dual mandate in establishing the Superintendent's Office in addition to implementing and enacting the HPOA."
-Mr. Westgate is a career bureaucrat with a bachelor degree in forestry. - Sherri Young has been appointed as the HPOA Superintendent to lead the Office of Superintendent of Health Professions and Occupations Oversight.
+No education in medicine or health has been disclosed.
+Mr. Seckel, at the time of appointment was Chair of Legal Aid BC, Chair of BC Housing, Chair of WorkSafe BC's Fair Practices Commission, a Director of ICBC and Translink and Chair of the Cross Jurisdictional Technical Advisory Group, formed to assist the BC Justice COVID-19 Response Group and the federal Action Committee on Court Operations in Response to COVID-19.
+He has been appointed to serve from June 28, 2024 to June 30, 2026 as Public Member Chair of the College of Complementary Health Professionals of BC, and as Designated Public Member Chair of the College of Health and Care Professionals of BC. - Brian Westgate was appointed as the Acting Executive Director of the Office of the Superintendent, and accompanied by a team, will have "a dual mandate in establishing the Superintendent's Office in addition to implementing and enacting the HPOA."
+Mr. Westgate is a BC civil servant with a bachelor degree in forestry.
+No education in medicine, health or law has been disclosed. - Sherri Young has been appointed as the HPOA Superintendent to lead the Office of Superintendent of Health Professions and Occupations Oversight.
 Ms Young is a career bureaucrat.
-No education in medicine, health or law has been disclosed.
+No education in medicine, health or law has been disclosed. - Benson Cowan appointed as Director of Discipline.
+Mr. Cowan was the CEO of Legal Aid in Nunavut and then most recently legal counsel in the office of the Attorney General of BC.